 Track a RAG Pipeline

-Build and instrument a retrieval-augmented generation (RAG) pipeline with full observability -- including retrieval steps, LLM calls, sessions, user tracking, and quality scoring.
+Build and instrument a retrieval-augmented generation (RAG) pipeline with full observability using the decorator pattern -- including retrieval steps, LLM calls, sessions, user tracking, and quality scoring.

 Prerequisites